Chip-717/Chip-717/readme.md

 ## Inroduction
 Hello, World!
 I'm a student learning programming.
 It's only been a month since I returned to school.
-So the thing I learn are unfamiliar.
+So the thing I learn are unfamiliar, but I will study hard.

-I'm intersted in making game.
+I'm interested in making game.
-One of my school life goal is making a indie game alone.
+One of my goals in school is create an indie game on my own.
+It might be very difficult, but I think it's possible with AI.

 ## Carrers
 * YeungNam Univ : School of Computer Science and Engineering : Major of Information & Communication Engineering